The AOK Team

 All Our Kids, Inc. is an organization of individuals who are passionate about foster care and adoption, and supporting families involved.
 Feel free to reach out to any of us!

 Marianna Litovich is a parent, community psychologist, and civic-minded organizer.
 She is often scheming about ways to bring people together, build bridges, and strengthen her community.
 After a decade as a clinician in the public mental health sector and as a university professor, she now consults with community agencies and state departments to improve their programming in order to better support families with young children in Massachusetts.
 She is passionate about foster care and adoption, and grew up knowing she wanted to adopt children through the foster care system.
-In addition to steering All Our Kids through its inception and recent growth, she is also a foster parent ambassador for the Department of Children and Families and is on the board of the Massachusetts Alliance for Families, a statewide advocacy organization for foster parents.
+In addition to steering All Our Kids through its inception and recent growth, she is also a Family Resource Liaison for the Department of Children and Families and is on the board of the Massachusetts Alliance for Families, a statewide advocacy organization for foster parents.
 In 2016, Marianna and her family were named Massachusetts Foster Parents of the Year.
 Marianna was the 2018 recipient of the Champions for Children award from the Child Advocacy Center of Hampshire County, and an honoree as part of Business West's 40 Under 40 Class of 2018.

 Caitlin Martin (she/her) is a foster and pre-adoptive parent.
 Originally from Northern Virginia, she graduated from Hampshire College in 2013, and fell in love with Western Massachusetts.
 She has worked as a Kindergarten teacher for eight years and now spends time tutoring and working with AOK.
 She became a foster parent in 2018, and originally intended to adopt.
 Plans changed quickly when she heard one of her former students and their siblings were in care.
 She fostered them for two years before they reunified and has since continued to foster children for varying lengths of time.
 She happily connects with biological families as much as possible to support the youth in her care.
 Caitlin is on the Foster Parent Advisory Board for the Greenfield Area Office.